PHLReview

 There are a few reasons why you tend to save omakase experiences for special occasions.
 These multi-course meals usually cost a lot.
 They will likely involve servers wearing coordinated, freshly-pressed outfits who refill your water glass after every sip.
 And, in general, they’re elaborate meals where you feel the need to photograph every course that’s put in front of you, as if you’re going to string together a slideshow of photos that live as your laptop background for eternity.

-The omakase at DAWA on the other hand, is something you could have tonight.
-This small, BYOB sushi and ramen shop under the El in Fishtown isn’t as polished as traditional omakase - but its more approachable elements make it great for a casual weeknight dinner.
+The omakase at Dawa on the other hand, is something you could have tonight.
+This small, BYOB sushi and ramen shop under the El in Fishtown isn’t as polished as traditional omakase—but its more approachable elements make it great for a casual weeknight dinner.

 The restaurant is split into two separate experiences.
 There’s a room with a few tables where people are ordering things like shoyu ramen and yellowtail handrolls.
-And then there’s a seven-seat sushi bar, where the owner of the place serves a few 15- to 24-piece omakase meals per day, all by himself.
+And then there’s a seven-seat sushi bar, where the owner of the place serves a $125, 22-piece omakase meal, all by himself.
+That omakase is why you come here.
+There are better places to get ramen, and cheaper places to get a basic sushi roll, but Dawa is the best place in the area to get an omakase when you don’t want to dress up or think about your posture every 52 seconds.

-DAWA Sushi and Ramen review image
+DAWA Sushi and Ramen image

 photo credit: Kerry McIntyre